xina0311/SageMaker-Instance-Optimizer-for-LLM/README.md

 4. Set the main file path to `main.py`.
 5. Deploy the app.

-Note: Streamlit.io uses the `requirements.txt` file to install dependencies, so make sure it's up to date.
+Note: Streamlit.io uses the `requirements.txt` file to install dependencies.
+If you encounter any issues with deployment, you may need to adjust the versions in the requirements.txt file to ensure compatibility with the Streamlit.io environment.

 ## Features